 Your healthcare provider will tell you how to prepare for your procedure.
 He may tell you not to eat or drink anything after midnight on the day of your procedure.
 He will tell you what medicines to take or not take on the day of your procedure.
 Contrast liquid will be used during the procedure to help your arteries show up better in the pictures.
 Tell your healthcare provider if you have ever had an allergic reaction to contrast liquid.
 Arrange to have someone drive you home after your procedure.

 - You may be given medicine to help you relax or make you drowsy.
 You may get local anesthesia to numb the area where the angiogram catheter will go in.
 Hair may be removed from the procedure site.

-- A catheter will be put into an artery in your leg near your groin, or in your arm.
+- A catheter will be put into an artery in your leg near your groin, or in your arm or wrist.
 The catheter travels through the artery to the area being studied.
 Contrast liquid is put through the catheter to help your blood vessels and organs show up better in the x-ray pictures.
 You may feel warm as the liquid is put into the catheter.
 You may get a headache or feel nauseated.
 These feelings should go away quickly.